IT-Academy-Ruby/lessoner_project_backend/README.md

 An app for tutorial lessons site.

-Used stack: Ruby on Rails, Postgresql, JQuery, CSS Bootstrap.
+Used stack: Ruby on Rails, Postgresql.

 ## Local development
 ### Prerequisites.
 Required software